valancej/CIS-Docker/README.md

 ## Conclusion

-The above findings outline which sections of the CIS Docker Benchmark can achieved with Anchore and Anchore polcies.
+The above findings outline which sections of the CIS Docker Benchmark can achieved with Anchore and Anchore policies.
 It is highly recommended that other tools be used in combination to achieve and secure CI image pipeline in order to accomplish a more complete CIS Docker Benchmark score.